 Cleveland Show’s roots lie in agriculture and horticulture.
 The Country Comes to Town brings back some of the sights and sounds of those former days when rural dwellers came to town to sell their wares.

 Cleveland Show started life as “Stockton Show” in 1944 and was held in Ropner Park, Stockton.
-It did move to Wynyard Park before moving to its present site at Stewart Park, Marton in 1963 when it joined Middlesbrough Horticultural Society and became “Teesside Show”.
+It then moved to Wynyard Park in approximately 1953 when the president was The Marquis of Londonderry.
+The Show finally moved to its present site at Stewart Park, Marton in 1963 when it joined Middlesbrough Horticultural Society and became “Teesside Show”.
 A name it held until 1974 when with the newly formed Cleveland County it became “Cleveland County Show”.

 The format of the Show has changed very little over the years, classes for horses, cattle, sheep, pigs, farm produce, rabbits, cavies, pigeons, dogs, horticulture, honey and home craft were all included in the original Shows.